sjrd/scala-js-website/doc/export-to-javascript.md

 `def` setters must have a result type of `Unit` and exactly one parameter.
 Note that several `def` setters with different types for their argument can be exported under a single, overloaded JavaScript name.

+In case you overload properties in a way the compiler cannot disambiguate, the methods in the error messages will be prefixed by `$js$exported$prop$`.

+## Automatically exporting descendent objects
+Sometimes it is desirable to automatically export all descendent objects of a given trait or class.
+You can use the `@JSExportDescendentObjects` annotation.
+It will cause all descendent objects to be exported to their fully qualified name.

+This feature is especially useful in conjunction with exported abstract methods and is used by the test libraries of Scala.js.
+The following is just an example, how the feature can be used:

+{% highlight scala %}
+package foo.test

+@JSExportDescendentObjects
+trait Test {
+  @JSExport
+  def test(param: String): Unit
+}

+// automatically exported as foo.test.Test1
+object Test1 extends Test {
+  // exported through inheritance def test(param: String) = {
+    println(param)
+  }
+}
+{% endhighlight %}